Group Size: 4 - 9 passengers

 Today you will be collected from your lodge and transferred by road to Livingstone Airport for your onward flight.
 (B)

-Please note: Every endeavour is made to ensure the itinerary runs as advertised, Wilderness Dawning reserves the right to change this due to unforeseen circumstances or external influences beyond their control.
+NOTE: Every endeavour is made to ensure the itinerary runs as advertised, however a change to the itinerary may be necessary due to unforeseen circumstances or external influences.

 Dates and Pricing